Oak Forest Hospital of Cook County: Cook County initiates development of Oak Forest Infirmary in 1907

-While the State was busy engaging in activities that would eventually lead the facility into better patient living conditions over the next few years at the Dunning facility, the County seemed determined to stay its course of suspicious politics and questionable decisions.
+While the State conducted activities intending to provide better patient living conditions over the next few years at the Dunning facility, the County acted against the State.
 Many people in both large and small communities had a low tolerance level for a number of ailments, with issues such as poverty being viewed as "proof" someone must be "sick" in order to live such a way.
 Definitions of compassion ranged from providing for fresh air in the architecture design while others were busy practicing some form of eugenics to speed the process of biological death.

-Records indicate 5 bids were submitted for consideration as presented by Superintendent of Public Service for Cook County William McLaren opened the bids at a Board of Commissioners meeting on December 9, 1907; two from Edward A. Wanner, one from the law firm of Fischer & Fischer on behalf of Bernhard H. Franzen, George L. Thatcher of Thatcher, Griffin and Wright, and C. L. Buss.
+Five bids were submitted for consideration, opened by Superintendent of Public Service for Cook County William McLaren at a Board of Commissioners meeting on December 9, 1907; two from Edward A. Wanner, one from the law firm of Fischer & Fischer on behalf of Bernhard H. Franzen, George L. Thatcher of Thatcher, Griffin and Wright, and C. L. Buss.
 According to the meeting minutes, the bid submitted by C. L. Buss was the first one accepted by the county on December 3, 1907, and holds clues as to what the advertisement might have requested as well as reflecting the most complex pricing strategy for the tract of land as a package deal.
 Rather than averaging the cost of the entire tract to fit the demands of the county, certain acres were more expensive than other acres.
 Wanner's submission of a bid referencing property in the Orland township area clearly exceeded the 300 acre maximum and therefore outside of the scope of proposed work.